 Co-chair: Vice President of Business Services

-Faculty member appointed by the Academic Senate Council and is, therefore, a member of the Academic Senate Council
+Faculty member appointed by the Academic Senate Council and who is, therefore, an ex-officio, non-voting member of the Academic Senate Council

 Members: Three faculty members from each Student Learning Division appointed by the Academic Senate Council

-Two Deans appointed by the Executive Vice President
+Three Classified representatives appointed by the Classified Senate Two Deans appointed by the Vice Presidents of Academic Affairs and Student Services

 Three Business Service representatives selected by the Vice President of Business Services

-One representative from Student Services Council appointed by the Executive Vice President
+One representative from Student Services Council appointed by the Vice President of Student Services

-One representative from Accessibility Coordination Center and Education Support Services
+One representative from the Accessibility Coordination Center and Education Support Services

 One representative from Instructional Technology

-One student appointed by Associated Students who serves in an advisory role Executive Vice President (ex-officio, non-voting)
+One student appointed by Associated Students who serves in an advisory role

+Academic Senate President (ex-officio, non-voting)

+Vice President of Academic Affairs (ex-officio, non-voting)

+Vice President of Student Services (ex-officio, non-voting)

 Curriculum Committee

-Charter: the Curriculum Committee reviews and recommends new courses, new programs, modifications to existing courses and programs, and graduations requirements, in support of the college mission.
-Curricular recommendations follow the prescribed on-campus processes in addition to being submitted and ushered through the District technical Review Group.
+Charter: the Curriculum Committee reviews and recommends new courses, new programs, modifications to existing courses and programs, and graduation requirements, in support of the college mission.
+Curricular recommendations follow the prescribed on-campus processes in addition to being submitted and ushered through the District Technical Review Group for Instruction.

 Curriculum matters are presented as recommendations to the Board of Trustees.
 The Curriculum Committee’s charge includes these academic and professional matters as identified in Education Code 53200(c):